respoke/respoke-php/README.md

 # Respoke PHP Library [![Build Status](https://travis-ci.org/respoke/respoke-php.svg?branch=master)](https://travis-ci.org/respoke/respoke-php)

-The Respoke PHP Library is a wrapper for the Respoke REST API.
-For more information on the Respoke service and API see [docs.respoke.io](http://docs.respoke.io).
+Respoke PHP is the officially supported PHP library for [Respoke](https://respoke.io).

+With Respoke, you can add live voice, video, text and data features to your website or mobile app.
+Check out our [Guides](https://docs.respoke.io/server/php/getting-started.html) to get started using Respoke and Respoke PHP now.

 Please validate you have PHP 5.4.* or greater installed.